UnionOfRAD/manual/en/security/README.md

 ## Secure Your Database

-There has recently been a study into how many people aren't properly securing their mongo databases.
+[There has recently been a study](http://cispa.saarland/wp-content/uploads/2015/02/MongoDB_documentation.pdf) into how many people aren't properly securing their mongo databases.
 The study found that over 40,000 sites using MongoDB didn't correctly configure their databases to use a password so that a malicious user could connect without any verification.
 When putting your database system online, make sure that you properly configure your database so that it is secure.
-[The study](http://cispa.saarland/wp-content/uploads/2015/02/MongoDB_documentation.pdf)